mohai17/OpenCart/README.md

 # OpenCart Test Scenarios

 ## Project Overview
 This document outlines the test scenarios for the OpenCart , ensuring key functionalities are working correctly.
+Test cases of each scenario are provided on Test Documents Folder.

 ## Project Details
 - **Project Name:** OpenCart